 Obviously, not everyone would like to see a long list of commits.
 Everyone has their own preference and Git takes care of this.
 Git log has many options that help to filter out the commit history according to you and giving some power to the Git Log.
 Let’s see those options.

-How to view Squashed Git Commit History?
+How to view Squashed Commit History with Git Log?

 Line option in git log is used for viewing the condensed view of the commit history that we just saw above.
 To see how it looks, type the following command and press enter: